Median age of COVID-19 cases continues downward trend as positive cases continue up

 The counties in the surrounding area have experienced similar increases in the past month, according to Voccio.

-Floyd County's case numbers went from 905 on Wednesday to 941 on Thursday.
+Gordon County’s case numbers went from 749 on Thursday to 772 on Friday.

-Gordon County's cases went from 723 to 749 during the same period.
-Bartow County -- which had one of the biggest outbreaks at the beginning of the pandemic -- had 38 new cases, bringing their total number to 1,252.
-Polk County's cases went from 439 to 457 and Paulding's increased from 1,110 to 1,146.
+Floyd County’s cases went from 941 to 977 during the same period.
+Bartow County — which had one of the biggest outbreaks at the beginning of the pandemic — had 31 new cases, bringing their total number to 1,252.
+Whitfield County, which has the most cases in North Georgia, saw their total increase to 2,539 from 2,479, while Murray County's positive cases climbed to 445 from 433.
+Pickens County had 206 cases confirmed as of Friday, up from 200 the day before.

-At Floyd Medical Center, there were 29 confirmed positive patients Thursday and seven under investigation.
-Redmond Regional Medical Center had 17 COVID-19 patients Thursday.

-Voccio recommends people to continue to socially distance and remain six feet apart from people in public, as well as wear a mask and keep hands sanitized.
+Voccio recommends people continue to socially distance — remain at least 6 feet apart from others in public — as well as wear a mask and keep their hands sanitized.

-"I think the most important part is the six foot distancing, I think that's the major portion, but you have to combine all three to combat this pandemic," Voccio said.
+“I think the most important part is the 6-foot distancing.
+I think that’s the major portion, but you have to combine all three to combat this pandemic,” Voccio said.